mjesseni/io-craftingcrew-angular-examples/readme/ngrx/parallel-calls.md

     data3: this.myService.getData3()
   })
   ```
+- Suitable for one-time completion tasks like HTTP calls.

-#### 2. **What Happens**
+#### 2. **What Happens with `forkJoin`**
-- Each of the `getData` methods returns an observable (e.g., a result of an HTTP request).
+- Each `getData` method returns an observable (e.g., an HTTP request).
-- The `forkJoin` operator subscribes to all the observables.
+- The `forkJoin` operator subscribes to all observables and waits for them to emit their final values and complete.
-- When all observables emit their final values and complete, `forkJoin` emits an object containing the values:
+- Once complete, `forkJoin` emits an object containing the responses:
   ```typescript
   {
     data1: <value emitted by data1>,